wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 A leader in the financial inclusion movement is the Mifos Initiative - a community-driven initiative that is positioning financial institutions to become modern and digitally connected providers of financial services to the poor.
 They publish the Mifos X open source platform, which is distributed for free and covers common financial inclusion needs.

 # Why open source for Fintech?
->The disruption we may expect to see on the horizon is for firms to move from mere consumers of OSS to major co-developers, like their silicon valley  counterparts.”  ~ Jamie Edwards
+>The disruption we may expect to see on the horizon is for firms to move from mere consumers of OSS to major co-developers, like their silicon valley  counterparts.  ~ Jamie Edwards

 Finance firms want to avoid vendor lock-in.
 When you deploy an open source project, you control the code.
 You have the freedom to go without the developer, or to choose a third-party integration partner, if that’s what makes the most sense to your business.